mfem/web/src/howto/ncmesh.md

 user through `ParMesh::Rebalance` (see `ex6p` and `ex15p`).

 The dynamic load balancing algorithm is based on partitioning a space-filling curve (SFC) that naturally arises when traversing the distributed refinement trees.
-Compared with METIS the partitions are not as high quality but the process is extremely fast and scales to hundreds of thousands of processors.
+Compared to spectral partitioners like METIS the partitions are not as high quality but the process is extremely fast and scales to hundreds of thousands of processors.

-For best results with SFC-based partitioning, one condition has to be met: the elements of the coarse nonconforming `Mesh` from which the `ParMesh` is constructed need to be ordered, ideally as a sequence of face-neighbors.
-This makes it possible for `ParNCMesh` to order the (future) leaves of all refinement trees into a global linear sequence, which when equipartitioned should produce compact (if not minimal surface) mesh partitions.
+For best results with SFC-based partitioning, one condition has to be met: the elements of the coarse `Mesh` from which the `ParMesh` is constructed need to be ordered, ideally as a sequence of face-neighbors.
+This makes it possible for `ParNCMesh` to order the leaves of all refinement trees into a global linear sequence, which when equipartitioned should produce compact (albeit not minimal surface) mesh partitions.

+Take for example a coarse mesh produced by the `polar-nc` miniapp.
+Except for two discontinuities, the elements are mostly ordered as a sequence of face-neighbors (using a pseudo-Hilbert curve).

 <img src="/howto/img/nc-sfc-1.png" width="60%"/>

+When we start refining elements (in both serial and parallel), MFEM will try to keep the space-filling curve continuous by inserting local Hilbert curves in the refined areas (press `Ctrl+O` in GLVis to visualize the ordering curve):

 <img src="/howto/img/nc-sfc-2.png" width="60%"/>

+In a parallel computation, the global curve is then used for fast assignment of elements to MPI ranks.
+In the following run of `ex15p`, each processor is assigned the same number of elements (+/- one element).
+Note that the last partition is discontinuous due to a jump in ordering in the coarse mesh.
+This only affects the efficiency of MPI communication &mdash;
+the numerical results will be the same regardless of the partitioning.

 <img src="/howto/img/nc-sfc-3.png" width="60%"/>

-MFEM provides several methods to help with ordering the coarse mesh:
+MFEM provides several methods to help with ordering coarse meshes:

-*

-`ParMesh::Rebalance` can be called in NC mode.
+* Procedurally generated rectangular grids (`Mesh::MakeCartesian2D`, `Mesh::MakeCartesian3D`
+  and also `MFEM INLINE mesh v1.0` files) are by default ordered along a pseudo-Hilbert curve.
+Note that even grid dimensions are recommended, as explained [here](https://github.com/jakubcerveny/gilbert).

+* General unstructured meshes may be ordered by a spatial sort algorithm (`Mesh::GetHilbertElementOrdering`).
+This is a fast method that will leave a number of jumps in complex meshes, but it is still highly recommended over not ordering the mesh at all.

+* High-quality orderings of general meshes can be obtained with the [Gecko](https://github.com/LLNL/gecko) library, now included directly in MFEM and available as `Mesh::GetGeckoElementOrdering`.
+The optimization algorithm used is more costly than a simple spatial sort, but it should produce better orderings for meshes with complex geometries.
+  Beware the exponential cost of increasing the `window` parameter.
+Large meshes should probably be ordered in a preprocessing step (you may use the `mesh-explorer` miniapp for that).

 ## NC mesh I/O